 Terpenes are a group of rich, aromatic essential oils.
 They're commonly found in CBD, hemp, and many common plants and fruits.
 Terpenes are abundant in the world today, and many studies have backed their potential to support wellness in several different ways.
-Like the phytocannabinoid-rich hemp extract found in all of our CBD beverages, terpenes naturally enrich the array of foods and plants which contain them.
+Like the phytocannabinoid-rich hemp extract found in all of our CBD sparkling water and soda beverages, terpenes naturally enrich the array of foods and plants which contain them.
 While there are more than 200 existing types of terpene, some are much more common than others.
 Below we’ll discuss ten of the top existing terpenes, their potential benefits, and the popular sources in which they’re found.

 Pinene occurs more frequently in nature than any other type of terpene.
 It's found in a variety of plants, including - you guessed it - pine trees.
 Pinene has improved lung function and helped to alleviate symptoms of inflammation in rodents.
 Pinene is rich in antioxidants and has anti-proliferative effects - helping to decrease tumor growth in some cases.

 While Myrcene is not the most common in plants overall, it is among the most prevalent terpenes in cannabis and its derivatives, like cannabidiol and hemp extract.
 In fact, the presence of myrcene (or lack thereof) is what delineates Sativa and Indica plants from one another.
 It is believed to help alleviate inflammation, relax muscles and aid in the relief of pain.
 It has a lovely herbal scent – rather citrusy with a hint of musk.